plopezgit/Happy_Bug_Fixing_Path_Part_1/README.md

 #### Understand the problem

 - [ ] Be here Now.
 Understand the problem.
 - [ ] Try and reproduce the bug on local development environment, or on a test environment if the bug is requiring specific state that’s not easy to replicate.
+The first step is to find the steps to replicate the issue in a stable way.
 - [ ] See the problem, understand what it should be doing, now know what I’m aiming for.